 Foothill College begins a new Paramedic Program each Fall.
-Applications are available at the beginning of each year and are due by May 1st.
+Applications for the upcoming cohort are available beginning October 1st and are due by May 1st.

 Upon completion of the program, students are prepared to enter the workforce as competent entry-level Paramedics.
 Participants have demonstrated successful performance in the cognitive (knowledge), psycomotor (skills), and affective (behavior) learning domains.
 Graduates are qualified to apply for State and National paramedic licensure.